 I’ve been channeling Ellas McDaniel–better known by his stage name, Bo Diddley–for so long that I didn’t realize I’d been transformed into him until I arrived at the coffee shop across from my train station this morning.

-“That’s quite a jacket,” the woman behind the counter said, and I looked down to see that instead of my usual blue or grey solid or pin stripe suit, I was wearing a loud red plaid sport coat.
+“That’s quite a jacket,” the woman behind the counter said, and I looked down to see that instead of my usual blue or grey suit, I was wearing a loud red plaid sport coat.

 “Thanks,” I said, a little mystified.